 And a 2017 study published in the journal Science Direct found that couples who didn't get enough sleep were more likely to argue.

-“It’s usually the wife or girlfriend who favors the idea of separate beds,” Rapini told the Times.
+“It’s usually the wife or girlfriend who favors the idea of separate beds,” Mary Jo Rapini, a relationship and intimacy psychotherapist based in Houston, told the New York Times.
 “Women are more sensitive to their bed mate’s bad habits, and pregnancy and hormonal changes or problems can cause them to want to sleep alone.”

 Couples should examine why one wants a sleep divorce before moving to separate beds, relationship expert Margo Regan told Heathline.